chromium/chromium/content/public/README.md

 - The `const` identifier can be added to simple getter APIs implemented by content.
 Don't add `const` to interfaces implemented by the embedder, where we can't make assumptions about what the embedder needs to implement it.
-- Observer interfaces (i.e. `WebContentsObserver`, `RenderFrameObserver`,
+- Observer interfaces (i.e. `WebContentsObserver`, `RenderFrameObserver`)
-  `RenderViewObserver`) should only have void methods.
+  should only have void methods.
 This is because otherwise the order that observers are registered would matter, and we don't want that.
   The only exception is `OnMessageReceived()`, which is fine since only one observer class handles each particular IPC, so ordering doesn't make a difference.